-Article 24 - Periods and frequency of degree audits (Art.
-7.13 Section 2 WHW)
+Article 24 - Periods and frequency of degree audits

+(Art.
+7.13 Section 2 WHW) FSC right of approval, BoS advisory powers

 In principle, the opportunity to take the Master's degree audit will be offered once each month.
 The dates for the meetings of the Board of Examiners are published before the beginning of the academic year.